-Water levels in the River Murray between the Border and Wellington will continue to rise in response to the higher flow conditions predicted.
+Water levels in the River Murray between the border and Wellington will continue to rise in response to the higher flow conditions predicted.
 The risk of harmful inundation under current flow projections is very low; however, some low-lying shacks and other infrastructure may be affected.
-Water levels will rise along all sections of the river, with the most noticeable increases immediately downstream of the locks and weirs.
-At most locks and weirs there will be very little difference between the upstream and downstream water levels.
+Water levels will rise along all sections of the river.